MilliPress/MilliCache/README.md

 ---
 ### Clear Cache by Flag

 To clear the cache by specific flags, use the following.
-This will clear all cache entries flagged with the given flags.
+This will clear all cache entries marked with the given flags.
 Please note the [wildcard support](#wildcards) below.

 ```php
 /*